 An activated AR is required for the growth and survival of most prostate cancer.
-Unlike current anti-androgen therapies which can only inhibit full-length AR, NTD inhibition of AR-directed biology occurs both in full length AR and splice variant ARs.
-Therefore, the Company believes that the AR-NTD is an ideal target for next-generation anti-androgen hormone therapy.
+Unlike current antiandrogen therapies which can only inhibit full-length AR, NTD inhibition of AR-directed biology occurs both in full length AR and splice variant ARs.
+Therefore, the Company believes that the AR-NTD is an ideal target for next-generation antiandrogen hormone therapy.
 If ESSA's product candidate is successful in treating CRPC patients, it is reasonable to expect that such clinical candidate may be effective in treating earlier stage patients.
-Preclinical studies suggest particular value to the use of anitens in combination with the currently-widely used anti-androgens.
-As a result, the Company intends to conduct additional clinical studies potentially leading to the approval of EPI-7386 for use in prostate cancer patients at an earlier disease stage in combination with second-generation anti-androgens.
-The Company continues to develop in vitro and in vivo data in collaboration with academic and industry investigators in this regard and has recently announced a collaboration with Janssen Pharmaceutical to study EPI-7386 in combination clinical trials with abiraterone acetate/prednison, as well as with apalutamide.
-Preliminary data supporting this approach strongly indicates potential benefits to combining an NTD inhibitor, such as an Aniten compound, with an anti-androgen that works through inhibition of the LBD of the AR by directly blocking androgen binding (e.g. lutamides) or by inhibiting androgen synthesis (abiraterone acetate).
+Preclinical studies suggest particular value to the use of anitens in combination with the currently-widely used antiandrogens.
+As a result, the Company intends to conduct additional clinical studies potentially leading to the approval of EPI-7386 for use in prostate cancer patients at an earlier disease stage in combination with second-generation antiandrogens.
+In this regard, the Company continues to develop in vitro and in vivo data in collaboration with academic and industry investigators as in the collaboration with Janssen to study EPI-7386 in combination clinical trials with abiraterone acetate/prednisone, as well as with apalutamide, and in the collaboration and supply agreement with Astellas to evaluate EPI-7386 in combination with Astellas and Pfizer Inc.'s enzalutamide, as well as in the collaboration and supply agreement with Bayer to evaluate EPI-7386 in combination with Bayer's darolutamide, in patients with mCRPC.
+Preclinical data supporting this approach supports the potential benefits of combining an NTD inhibitor, such as an Aniten compound, with an antiandrogen that works through inhibition of the LBD of the AR by directly blocking androgen binding (e.g. lutamides) or by inhibiting androgen synthesis (abiraterone acetate).
 Other emerging potential clinical applications for NTD inhibitors are in combination with other agents, such as poly ADP ribose polymerase ("PARP") inhibitors, as well as in the subset of metastatic breast cancer patients whose tumors have been demonstrated to have activation of the AR pathway.